Direwolf20-MC/MiningGadgets/README.md

 <p data-comment="this fakes a line break">&zwnj;</p>

 # Mining Gadgets
 *Because Mining with Lasers is cool*!
 Mining Gadgets as a single gadget called the `Mining Gadget` to the game which can be upgraded to do way more things than just mine.
 It can be upgraded to freeze water whilst mining, turn lava to stone whilst mining and loads more.
-It's core purpose is to be a balenced and effective way to mine large areas in short amounts of time whilst also, of course, shorting super cool __LASERS__!
+It's core purpose is to be a balanced and effective way to mine large areas in short amounts of time whilst also, of course, shorting super cool __LASERS__!

 ## Features
 - __LASERS__!
-- On the fly, configurable, Mining Gagdet for mining...
+- On the fly, configurable, Mining Gadget for mining...
 Duh!
 - Upgrades, lots of them...
 - Modification table.
 - 3x3 Mining area.
 - FE/RF powered mining.
-- Balenced (enough) mining
+- Balanced (enough) mining
 - Kept out the reach of young children...
-Serisouly, it'll hurt!
+Seriously, it'll hurt!

 ## Getting hold of the mod!
 You can check out our [CHANGELOG](CHANGELOG.md) to see what's been changing with the mod.
 You can get hold of the Mining Gadgets Mod on [Curse Forge](https://www.curseforge.com/minecraft/mc-mods/mining-gadgets) on our [Releases](https://github.com/Direwolf20-MC/MiningGadgets/releases) page on Github.
 Currently the mod support Minecraft `1.15.2` and `1.14.4` with plans to backport the mod to `1.12.2`.
 Please do not request backporting to older versions...